courting-death/novels/1 to review/ch0312-4omini.md

 "Sleeping!"
 Yang Kai rolled his eyes, cursing inwardly, realizing that the energy the enchantress had implanted in him was problematic.
 He hadn’t expected it to alert her.

 Shan Qingluo chuckled, "Don’t bother trying.
 That’s a Soul Pursuit Seal; unless I personally dissolve it, even a peak expert in the Divine Roaming Realm cannot remove it.
-With this seal, no matter how far you escape, they can always find you!"
+With this seal, no matter how far you escape, I can always find you!"

 "Is it really necessary?"
 Yang Kai said with a bitter expression.